markbush/mindstorms-51515/blocks/event/when-distance-sensor.md

     return vm
 ```

 The first argument to `get_sensor_value()` is the hub port.
-In this case, the colour sensor is connected to port "E".
+In this case, the distance sensor is connected to port "E".

 The second parameter is always 0.